andremchang/andremchang.github.io/README.md

-This site is made with 🧡.
+André's website is made with 🧡.
 Crafted by human, not AI.
 Text and images by Homo sapiens.